binaryage/blog/_posts/2010-09-27-winners-crash-reports-lottery.md

 <img src="{{site.url}}/shared/img/icons/totalfinder-64.png" class="intro-icon"/>

-** [I promised some fun here](/totalfinder-birthday-launch) and here is the announcement of the lottery winners.<br>I've here almost $1000 worth of licenses for lucky crash reporters. **
+** [I promised some fun here](/totalfinder-birthday-launch) and here is the announcement of the lottery winners.<br>I have here almost $1000 worth of licenses for lucky crash reporters. **

-#### How the lottery works?
+#### How does the lottery work?

-I've got over 11000 crash reports during this year.
+I've had over 11000 crash reports during this year.
 That is a scary number.
 But the big portion of them were infamous crashes of [the broken expiration code in 0.9.5](http://blog.binaryage.com/localized-totalfinder-keeps-crashing).
 That is fair, everyone had a chance to send a crash report at some point although it caused some sleepless nights to me ;-) Maybe you wonder how I managed to process so many reports.
-They are just emails and I did a smart decision to [use gmail as a crash-report database](http://blog.binaryage.com/crash-reporting-in-binaryage/) it has the best search on the planet.
+They are just emails and I made a smart decision to [use gmail as a crash-report database](http://blog.binaryage.com/crash-reporting-in-binaryage/) because it has the best search on the planet.

-I decided to draw 64 winners who are unique.
-So nobody can win two or more licenses.
-Also I decided to honor number of crash reports you've sent.
-Every email counts as a new ticket in the lottery.
+I decided to draw 64 uniqu winners, so nobody can win two or more licenses.
+Also I decided to honor the number of crash reports you've sent so every email counts as a new ticket in the lottery.

 Here is [the script](http://gist.github.com/599631) if you are interested.

 #### But wait, we need a random seed

 [@blubalu](http://twitter.com/blubalu/status/25711610348) was the fastest random notary in [@binaryage](http://twitter.com/binaryage).
-Note that he uses TweedDeck :-)
+Note that he uses TweetDeck :-)

 <a href="http://twitter.com/blubalu/status/25711610348"><img src="{{site.url}}/images/randseed-lottery-1.png"/></a>

 #### And the winners are...

-Those guys should have their email already. **Congratulations!!!**
+These guys should have their email already. **Congratulations!!!**

         ruby 1.8.7 (2010-06-23 patchlevel 299) [i686-darwin10]
         total 11380 crash reports (Mon Sep 27 19:05:40 UTC 2010)